The Blues Brothers (film): Cameos and minor appearances

-The film has a number of cameo appearances by established celebrities and entertainment industry figures, including Steve Lawrence as a booking agent, Twiggy as a "chic lady" in a Jaguar convertible whom Elwood propositions at a gas station, Steven Spielberg as the Cook County Assessor's clerk, Landis as a state trooper in the mall chase, Joe Walsh as the first prisoner to jump up on a table in the final scene, and Chaka Khan as the soloist in the Triple Rock choir.
+The film has a number of cameo appearances by established celebrities and entertainment industry figures, including Steve Lawrence as booking agent Maury Sline, Twiggy as a "chic lady" in a Jaguar convertible whom Elwood propositions at a gas station, Steven Spielberg as the Cook County Assessor's clerk, Landis as a state trooper in the mall chase, Joe Walsh as the first prisoner to jump up on a table in the final scene and Chaka Khan as the soloist in the Triple Rock choir.
 Muppet performer Frank Oz plays a corrections officer, and in the scene where the brothers crash into Toys "R" Us, the customer who asks for a Miss Piggy doll is played by stunt coordinator Gary McLarty.
 Singer/songwriter Stephen Bishop is an Illinois state trooper who complains that Jake and Elwood broke his watch (a result of the car chase in the mall).
 Makeup artist Layne "Shotgun" Britton is the old card player who asks Elwood, "Did you get me my Cheez Whiz, boy?"
 Prior to becoming well known for the character Pee-wee Herman, Paul Reubens had a role as a Chez Paul waiter with one spoken line ("We have a Dom Pérignon '71 at $120.")